Coaching for Pocock Youth Rowing

 • Ability and desire to bring a fun, confident, and inclusive energy to the boathouse.

-• Motivated to seek opportunities for professional learning and growth through trainings, peer and supervisor feedback, and athlete or parent surveys.
+• Motivated to seek opportunities for professional learning and growth through training, peer and supervisor feedback, and athlete or parent surveys.

 • Demonstrated cultural awareness, including knowledge of themselves and the cultural lenses they bring to interactions.
 The candidate will understand different perspectives; interact respectfully with cultures other than their own; and cultivate meaningful relationships with people that have different cultural frameworks.